Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 The second biggest driver is how much raw content needs to become eLearning, and how long the finished course needs to run.

 Longer isn't better either.
-A 20-minute course that changes behaviour beats a 90-minute course people click through half-awake.
+A 20-minute course that changes behavior beats a 90-minute course people click through half-awake.
 If a vendor is padding seat time to justify a quote, that's a yellow flag.

 Stakeholder review cycles

-This one rarely shows up in the original quote, but it can quietly wreck a budget.
+Stakeholder review cycles rarely show up in the original quote, but they can quietly wreck a budget.

 Lock the stakeholder list and the review process before kickoff, not during week two.
 A good vendor will push for this.
 If they don't, ask them how they handle competing feedback and when the scope officially locks.